encode/django-rest-framework/docs/api-guide/pagination.md

         page_size_query_param = 'page_size'
         max_page_size = 1000

-You can then apply your new style to a view using the `.pagination_class` attribute:
+You can then apply your new style to a view using the `pagination_class` attribute:

     class BillingRecordsView(generics.ListAPIView):
         queryset = Billing.objects.all()